The Tesla Self-Driving Myth Dies Another Death

 The myth that Tesla was ahead in terms of self-driving technology was long dead for any knowledgeable person following developments in the industry.

-However, for the general public the myth was and is as alive as ever.
+However, for the general public, the myth was and is as alive as ever.
 This happens because the general public doesn’t follow the state of the art when it comes to self-driving.
-Instead, the general public conflates the state of driving assistance with self driving.
+Instead, the general public conflates the state of driving assistance with self-driving.
 And Tesla did indeed lead in commercially available driving assistance (the lane keeping part, at least).
-As a result the general public thought Tesla was the leader in self-driving technology.
+As a result, the general public thought Tesla was the leader in self-driving technology.

 It is that second myth that starts dying now, with Cadillac’s fielding of a superior driver assistance feature due to technological features not used by Tesla.
 The myth also will likely take further blows as other advanced systems make their way to the market.